ethereumclassic/ethereumclassic.github.io/content/blog/2023-01-17-the-evm-object-format-eof-upgrade-explained/index.md

 ## When Are the EOF Upgrades Expected to Happen?

-The Ethereum mainnet ecosystem has two upgrades, also called hard forks, programmed for 2023 and the EIPs for EOF will be included in the first one, called Shanghai, which is aimed to be performed in March of 2023.
+The Ethereum mainnet ecosystem has two upgrades, also called hard forks, programmed for 2023, Shanghai and Cancún, and the EIPs for EOF will likely be included in the second one, Cancún, which is aimed to be performed in the second half of 2023.

-Again, the EIPs included in this hard fork include:
+Again, the EIPs that will likely be included in this hard fork are:

 - EIP-3860 “Limit and meter initcode”
 - EIP-3540 “EVM Object Format v1”